Nooberieno/DnD-Homebrew/Tome of Petty Spellcasters.md

 **Classes**: Sorcerer, Wizard, Warlock, Druid, Bard, Arcane Trickster, Cleric

 **Description**
 A bolt of lightning streaks from the sky to strike one creature within range.
-The creature must make a Dexterity saving throw, taking `dice: 3d10` 5d10 lightning damage on a failed save or half as much damage on a successful one.
+The creature must make a Dexterity saving throw, taking 5d10 lightning damage on a failed save or half as much damage on a successful one.
 	If this spell is cast again by any spellcaster within 1 minute the same creature is struck.

 #### **2. Lego Minefield**